chevcast/angular-spinners/README.md

 var myApp = angular.module('myApp', ['angularSpinners']);
 ```

 Once your dependency is specified then you can begin creating spinners.
 To do so, use the spinner directive.
-All spinners must specify a `name` attribute.

 ```html
 <div ng-controller="booksController">